ynori7/credential-detector/README.md

 - valueMatchPatterns is a list of patterns to match potentially suspicious values, regardless of the variable name (empty by default)
 - valueExcludePatterns is a list of patterns to exclude for the value (for example for test data or constants defining header names, etc)  (empty by default)
 - excludeTests is a boolean flag to exclude scanning test files (defaults to false)
+- excludeComments is a boolean flag to exclude scanning comments in the code (defaults to false)
+- disableOutputColors is a boolean flag to disable colorized output when printing the results (defaults to false)

 ## Comparison to Gosec
 Credential-detector is more flexible since it can be easily configured with more options than gosec and it's significantly